equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/swapping_tech_for_episodes_api.md

 # Swapping from Node to Python on the Episodes API

 In this part we change the technology used on the Episodes API from NodeJS to Python.
-The purpose is to show how _easy_ it is to include technologies as long as the contract is the same.
+The purpose is to explore how _easy_ it is to include technologies as long as the contract is the same.
 We also want to make a simple Python example available.
-The functionallity between the NodeJS implementation and the Python implementation may not be 100% feature parity at all levels.
+The functionality between the NodeJS implementation and the Python implementation may not be 100% feature parity at all levels.

 Our Python implementation is not for production - it only serves as a _simple_ example for our exercise.